 - Bachelors in Marketing in China

-A Bachelor’s degree in business is the first step for a career in the global marketplace
+A Bachelor’s degree in Business is step 1 for a career in the global marketplace

 If you have a mind for business and you’re also good with numbers, getting a Bachelor’s degree in Business and Management would be the obvious choice.
 After completing a Bachelor's degree in Business, you should understand basic marketing techniques, organizational concepts, contracts and negotiations, and other fundamental accounting and finance concepts that drive business decisions.

 This knowledge prepares you to pursue a variety of entry-level business careers in fields such as sales and marketing, financial services, economics, management, and more.

 Since today any business operates in an international context, you can be sure you’ve secured the start of a thriving career in the global marketplace.